Conservation Initiatives

 The goal of the SAFE African Penguin programme is to halt the decline of the species using a multi-faceted approach with projects that address the major issues threatening its extinction.
 Much of the Programme’s work so far has been done in South Africa, where there is easier access to the colonies than Namibia’s remote island breeding colonies.

 Since 2016, the SAFE African Penguin disaster response project has assisted with implementing national and colony specific wildlife disaster response plans in South Africa, provided equipment to aid in the capture and stabilisation of endangered penguins, and rehabilitation equipment to be stored in key strategic locations.
-The work plan includes developing training curriculums and facilitating the training of key first responders in safety, wildlife handling, capture, hazing techniques, and stabilisation of African penguins before transportation to SANCCOB.
+The work plan includes developing training curriculums and facilitating the training of key first responders in safety, wildlife handling, capture, hazing techniques, and stabilisation of African Penguins before transportation to SANCCOB.
 Post-spill research, including long-term health effects, breeding and life expectancy of oiled penguins is also included in the work plan.

 SAFE African Penguin also funded response to the avian influenza outbreak in Namibia by paying for sampling, transportation of samples, and consulting with veterinary staff.
 Interacting with colleagues in Namibia increased awareness of the biological value of the Namibian population and the limited resources available there for monitoring or rescuing penguins and other seabirds.